VinayakFTW/PULSE.AI-voice_assistant/README.md

 You can customize PulseAI by:

-- Adding more websites to the websites dictionary.
+- Adding more websites to the websites dictionary.<br>
     **THIS WILL BE REPLACED BY A MORE GENERALISED WAY TO REDUCE EFFORT AND ASSIST BETTER**

-- Expanding conversational_responses with additional responses.
+- Expanding conversational_responses with additional responses.<br>
     **THIS WILL BE REPLACED BY A GPT IN FUTURE UPDATES**

 - Adjusting the speech rate or voice type in the speak() function.